 Completing a Degree or Certification Program

 Investing in yourself is a worthy goal because you increase your career and financial opportunities!
-Completing a degree or certification program takes time, so it is often classified as a mid-term financial goal.
+Completing a degree or certification program takes time, so it is often classified as a mid-term goal.
 The time it takes to get a degree or certification depends on your student status (part-time or full-time) and the course length.

 Saving for a Wedding